Fionn Carr

-Fionn Carr (born 17 December 1985) is an Irish rugby union player.
-He plays primarily as a wing but can also play at fullback.
-Carr played most of his professional career for Irish province Connacht in the Pro12.
-He also played for another Irish province, Leinster in the past.
-Carr has represented Ireland at Schools, Under 19 and Under 21 level, as well as at international 'A' level and the Ireland national rugby sevens team.
+Fionn Carr (born 17 December 1985) is a former Irish rugby union player.
+He played mainly as a wing but could also line out as fullback.
+Carr spent most of his professional career with Connacht in the Pro12, and also played for fellow Irish province Leinster.
+He represented Ireland at Schools, Under-19 and Under-21 levels, as well as for the Ireland national rugby sevens team.

-Carr currently plays at amateur level for Naas in the All-Ireland League.
-He is also the backs coach for Catholic University School in Dublin.
+Carr also played at amateur rugby for Naas in the All-Ireland League.
+He is currently the backs coach for Catholic University School in Dublin.

 Youth

-Carr started playing rugby with Naas at underage levels.
-At school level Carr played for Newbridge College.
-While at Newbridge, Carr played for the junior cup team once, and the senior cup team twice.
-Carr subsequently won a rugby scholarship to University College Dublin where he studied Arts.
-He left the UCD rugby team in his second year of college and joined Blackrock College.
+Carr began playing rugby at a young age with Naas RFC.
+At school level, he represented Newbridge College, playing once for the Junior Cup team and twice for the Senior Cup team.
+He later earned a rugby scholarship to University College Dublin, where he studied Arts.
+During his second year, Carr left the UCD rugby team and joined Blackrock College.